Aman-1610/DSA-Preparation/Methods_in_Java/Shadowing.md

 }
 ```
 ### Explanation of the Code:
+1. Local Variables:
-1. - Local Variables: num1, num2, and sum are local variables.
+- num1, num2, and sum are local variables.
 - They are declared inside the displaySum method and are accessible only within this method.
+2. Scope:
-2. - Scope: The scope of these variables is limited to the displaySum method.
+- The scope of these variables is limited to the displaySum method.
 - They are created when the method is called and destroyed once the method completes execution.
+3. Output:

-3. - Output: The method calculates the sum of num1 and num2 and prints it to the console.
+- The method calculates the sum of num1 and num2 and prints it to the console.
+4. Object Creation:
-4. - Object Creation:The example object is used to call the displaySum method.
+- The example object is used to call the displaySum method.

 ### Output:
 ```java